Jelly fishes Tattoo

 Jellyfish—not as creatures, but as living metaphors for surrender.

-One of the most striking images I’ve ever encountered is a jellyfish in motion — gliding effortlessly through the water, its translucent body slowly expanding and contracting, pulsing like a quiet, steady heartbeat.
-There’s something profoundly otherworldly about it.
-It feels almost unreal, suspended between presence and disappearance, delicate and weightless, yet undeniably ancient.
-Jellyfish have existed for millions of years, long before most life forms we recognize today.
-They endure without bones, without brains, without hearts, and yet they continue to survive.
-They don’t dominate their environment or impose themselves on it.
-Instead, they persist by adapting, by yielding, by moving in harmony with the ocean that carries them.
+One of the most striking images I know is a jellyfish in motion.
+Its translucent body expands and contracts slowly, pulsing through the water like a quiet heartbeat.
+It feels almost unreal, suspended between presence and disappearance, delicate and weightless, yet ancient.
+Jellyfish have existed for millions of years, long before many of the life forms we recognise today.
+They survive without bones, without brains, and without hearts, moving through the ocean in a way that feels both fragile and deeply persistent.

 References: